Include Sleep, for Success in your Business Plan

 While a good night’s rest may be obvious for productivity and health in general, as a person who works with her voice, it’s absolutely key.
 If exhausted, there is nothing that replaces sleep in order to speak with an even, consistent tone.
 If you use your voice in your career in any way – sales, teaching, performance – sleep needs to be a priority.

-In keeping with this post: When You Don’t Know What To Do, I said I’d “walk you through all the tasks to consider to pull your business together, get on track, and keep your ducks in a row,” …sleep is vital and takes up space in that coveted health category.
+In keeping with this post: You Started Your own Voiceover Business, Now What?
+I provided you with some questions to audit your assests and systems…sleep is vital and takes up space in that coveted health category.

 10 Tips on How to Consistently Achieve Quality Sleep: